British Prime Minister Rishi Sunak sets July 4 election date to determine who governs the UK

 LONDON (AP) — British Prime Minister Rishi Sunak on Wednesday set July 4 as the date for a national election that will determine who governs the U.K., choosing a day of good economic news to urge voters to give his governing Conservatives another chance.

-“Now is the moment for Britain to choose its future,” Sunak said.
+“Now is the moment for Britain to choose its future,” Sunak said as he stood in heavy rain outside the prime minister's residence.

 Sunak’s center-right party has seen its support dwindle steadily after 14 years in power.
 It has struggled to overcome a series of crises including an economic slump, ethics scandals and a revolving door of leaders in the past two years.